 An accumulation of a person’s financial assets that are at their disposal such as cash, as well as assets like cars or properties that, if sold, could be liquidated into disposable capital.

 Capital appreciation describes an increase in the price/value of assets such as properties, which could take place gradually over the lifecycle of an investment.
 Essentially it is the difference between the purchase price and the sale price of your asset.

-Capital Gains Tax is the tax you pay on the profit you make, when you dispose of an asset, which have increased in value.
+Capital Gains Tax is the tax you pay on the profit you make when you dispose of an asset which has increased in value.
 You can dispose of an asset by selling it, giving it away as a gift, swapping it for something else or receiving compensation for it, e.g. through the insurance pay-out if it has been lost or destroyed.